 What does it mean to be worthy of a place in heaven?
-Herrick (1591-1674), one of the most popular of the Cavalier poets, wrote this very short and pithy poem about heaven, in which he asks that the sinful be given mercy and allowed in.
+Herrick (1591-1674), one of the most popular of the Cavalier poets, wrote this very short and pithy poem about heaven (reproduced in full above), in which he asks that the sinful be given mercy and allowed in.
 If he himself is not granted entry, he will ‘force the gate’…

 Henry Vaughan, ‘The Retreat’.
 Henry Vaughan (1622-95) was a Welsh Metaphysical Poet, although his name is not quite so familiar as, say, Andrew Marvell.
 His poem ‘The Retreat’ (sometimes the original spelling, ‘The Retreate’, is preserved) is about the loss of heavenly innocence experienced during childhood, and a desire to regain this lost state of ‘angel infancy’.

 One of a number of poems Emily Dickinson wrote about heaven, this poem is about how paradise is always just out of reach, like an apple hanging just a little too high up on the tree.
 It is an ‘interdicted land’ – one, perhaps, we are not meant to find yet…

 Gerard Manley Hopkins, ‘Heaven-Haven’.
 The Jesuit poet Gerard Manley Hopkins (1844-89), who was a contemporary of Tennyson and Browning although his work seems to anticipate the modernists in its daring experimentation and unusual imagery, wrote this short eight-line meditation on heaven, which he envisions as a place where ‘no storms come’.